aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/1.eks-pod-identity-config/index.en.md

 ```
 ::::

 EKS also provides few more [commands](https://docs.aws.amazon.com/cli/latest/reference/eks/#cli-aws-eks) to manage the Pod Identity association such `delete-pod-identity-association`, `describe-pod-identity-association` and `update-pod-identity-association`.
-You can use the `update-pod-identity-association` anytime to update the IAM Role anytime.
+You can use the `update-pod-identity-association` to update the IAM Role anytime.

 The namespace and service account cannot be edited.
 To change them, delete the association and create a new association.